Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/7-Advacned-topics.md

 ---
-title: "Advanced Topics in Git and GitHub"
+title: "7.
+Advanced Topics in Git and GitHub"
 ---

 # Advanced Topics in Git and GitHub